Baltic German nobility: History

 The Baltic Barons and the Baltic Germans in general were given the new and lasting label of Auslandsdeutsch by the Auswärtiges Amt who now grudgingly entered into negotiations with the Baltic governments on their behalf, especially in relation to compensation for their ruination.
-Of the 84,000 German Balts twenty thousand or so emigrated to Germany during the course of 1920-21.
+Of the 84,000 German Balts, some 20,000 emigrated to Germany during the course of 1920-21.
 More followed during the inter-war years.

-The annexation of Estonia and Latvia by the Soviet Union took place in June 1940.
-Nowadays it is possible to find the successors of the Baltic nobility all around the world.
+Nowadays, it is possible to find the descendants of the Baltic nobility all around the world.